 Cenobio de Valeron

-This is one of the lesser known attractions in Gran Canaria, but one that is worth exploring especially if you've been before to the island and you want to see something new.
-This a cave formation with more than 350 cavities, where people used to store their food back in the old days.
-For a small fee you can visit this place and maybe hide for a few moments from the burning July sun.
+This is one of the lesser-known attractions in Gran Canaria, but one that is worth exploring especially if you've been before to the island and you want to see something new.
+This is a cave formation with more than 350 cavities, where people used to store their food back in the old days.
+For a small fee, you can visit this place and maybe hide for a few moments from the burning July sun.

 Fiesta del Carmen